LEEYJ1021/Beyond-Accuracy-sLLM-NPU-Benchmark/README.md

 ★ OPS > 0.6: stability intervention required prior to industrial deployment.

 > **Note:** Outlier Ratio (OR) is reported as a supplementary diagnostic in paper Table A2 but is excluded from OPS computation due to high collinearity with CV (Pearson r = 0.87).
-OPS weight sensitivity analysis (±0.10 perturbation per metric) confirmed that top-3 and bottom-3 model rankings are invariant to reasonable weighting assumptions (see paper Appendix C, Table C1).
+OPS weight sensitivity analysis (±0.10 perturbation per metric) confirmed that top-3 and bottom-3 model rankings are invariant to reasonable weighting assumptions (paper Appendix C, Table C1).

 ---